opioiddatalab/DAG/DAGittyCode.md

 + Is there time-varying selection bias if there have been fundamental shift over the past decade in what kind of pain requires opioids?
 What are the implications of including `need for opioids` on the causal pathway?
 Does *not* including it (e.g., focusing only on `ADF prescribed` :arrow_right: `opioid-related death`) induce selection bias over time, in that people who would have gotten opioids earlier would not later for the same condition?
 To what extent can baseline adjustment help with this?<br>
 `need for opioids` :arrow_right: `ADF prescribed` :arrow_right: `opioid-related death` <br>
 + Are there other time-varying secular trends (e.g., Medicaid expansion) that should be accounted for?
 In one way we are selecting people with insurance in the KY Medicaid and NC BCBS populations; and we can continue to follow using PDMP data in KY even after loss of eligibility.
++ There was a broader question of the bigger picture -- can observational (claims) data even be useful in answering these types of questions?
+As well as the corollary, if not globally useful, what kinds of scenarios can we make solid inference from this kind of analysis?